Materials from local libraries

 If you are employed by a major employer such as the police or NHS, you may find that they provide in-house library services to support staff development.
 It's always worth asking around to find out if such services are available locally or centrally.

 Letters of Introduction

 Some overseas libraries may require a letter of introduction from your home academic institution library.
-Neither a letter of introduction nor Sconul Access is likely to allow borrowing privileges.
-Access to computer and wireless networks at other institutions will depend upon their policies.
+Neither a letter of introduction nor Sconul Access is likely to allow borrowing privileges and access to computer and wireless networks at other institutions will depend upon their policies.

 Check with the institution you wish to visit to confirm what identification and other documents, such as a letter of introduction, University of Portsmouth student card, etc are required before you can use their services and facilities.

 If you require a letter of introduction from the University of Portsmouth Library, please contact your Assistant Faculty Librarian.
 Please note that requests for letters of introduction need five working days to complete and the student is responsible for arranging a translation, if necessary.